Seagate Systems Leasing Solution Provider Service Terms

 2.2 End of Leasing Term.
 Upon expiration of the Leasing Term, the Services will terminate and you or your Customer shall: (1) initiate a return of the Hardware through the Portal or a Seagate support agent, and (2) ensure that the Hardware is returned to Seagate in accordance with the terms of this Services Agreement.
 If you (or your Customer) and Seagate agree to a new or renewal Order to extend or renew a Leasing Term (in advance of expiration of the existing Leasing Term), you and your Customer may be permitted (only where so authorized by Seagate in writing) to continue to use the same Hardware as issued for the expiring Leasing Term without required return upon expiration of the expiring Leasing Term.

 2.4 “Flex up” Amendment.
-You or your Customer may add or substitute different Hardware through the Portal (once available) under the Services Agreement, subject to additional subscription and shipping fees.
+You or your Customer may add or substitute different Hardware through the Portal under the Services Agreement, subject to additional subscription and shipping fees.

 3. PRICING AND PAYMENTS

 3.1 Pricing.
-The Services pricing and fees are based on the pricing made available in the service selection and ordering process and included in your Order.
+The Services pricing and fees are based on the pricing made available in the service selection and ordering process and are included in the Order.

 3.2 Initial Billing.
 The initial invoice will be issued upon the date of service activation after the Hardware is delivered, and may include one-time charges such as delivery shipping and other applicable up-front fees, as specified in your Order.
 Except as provided in your Order (i.e., for any up-front fees), you will not be charged for subscriptions involving Hardware until one day after the Hardware in the Order has been delivered (unless you ordered installation services from Seagate in which case you will not be charged until the earlier of the date that Seagate’s installation services are completed or one week following delivery).
 Payment of the initial invoice is non-refundable.